ESG Management

 Process for Identifying Risks and Material Issues and Confirming Response Status

-1. 1.Comprehensive discussions (held annually in the fourth quarter) (see (1) in diagram below)
+1. 1.Discussions on risks (once annually, in principle) (see (1) in diagram below)

 The Executive Council comprehensively discusses the following matters to ensure effective discussion and quick decision-making.